 Board of Directors (2019-2020)

 Jessie Casiulis graduated from the Sorbonne Law School with an LL.M. in Digital Law.
 She discovered fandom in 2007 with Harry Potter fanfiction, but since then she has become a fandom hoarder, with a current passion for Overwatch and Yuri!!!
 On Ice.
 Jessie joined the OTW as a French translation volunteer in 2015, after stumbling on one of Legal’s news posts.
 She is now serving as a tag wrangler and Support staff, where she works to ensure that AO3 users have the best possible experience on the site.

 Danielle Strong began their foray into the world of fandom in the 90s with Gundam Wing slash fiction and fanart.
 Nearly two decades and a plethora of fandoms later, they’ve made their home on the Archive in the Supernatural and Marvel Cinematic Universe fandoms, amongst others.
 When recruitment was opened for the Abuse team in early 2014 they knew their skills in hospital patient liaison services, handling complaints and service-user queries would be a good fit for the team, and after joining they never looked back.
 As an Abuse staffer, Danielle has handled cases from accidental mis-tagging of works to plagiarism and harassment, and can probably quote most of the AO3 Terms of Service by memory by now!
-They bring a wealth of knowledge in mediation and problem-solving to the team, and is completely dedicated to the OTW and the work it does.
+They bring a wealth of knowledge in mediation and problem-solving to the team, and are completely dedicated to the OTW and the work it does.

 Yuechiang Luo (Treasurer)